-Acknowledgement of Country
+Acknowledgment of Country

-I would like to acknowledge the people of the Yuggera and Turrbal people whose unceded lands I visit today.
+I would like to acknowledge the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands I live, teach, work, and learn.

-I respectfully acknowledge their Ancestors and Elders past and present.
+I respectfully acknowledge Ancestors and Elders past, present, and emerging.

-I also acknowledge the Traditional Custodians and their Ancestors of the lands and waters across Australia.
+I also acknowledge the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business.